100-Year-Old Londoner Awarded OBE for Raising £420K to Fight COVID-19 During Ramadan

 In times of crisis, when nobody knows which way to turn, life can sometimes be as simple as putting one foot in front of the other.

-That’s how 100-year-old war veteran Tom Moore, who was promoted from captain to colonel on his 100th birthday, raised £32.8 million for NHS charities by walking laps of his garden — and now, another elderly gentleman has decided to literally follow in his footsteps.
+That’s how 100-year-old war veteran Tom Moore, who was promoted from captain to colonel on his 100th birthday, raised £32.8 million for NHS charities by walking laps of his garden — and not long after, another elderly gentleman decided to literally follow in his footsteps.

-The only difference is that Dabirul Islam Choudhury — who is also 100 years old, from Bow in east London — has been walking around his backyard while fasting for Ramadan.
+And after Sir Tom was knighted for his work, Dabirul Islam Choudhury — who is also 100 years old, from Bow in east London — has been awarded with an OBE in the Queen's birthday honours for walking around his backyard while fasting for Ramadan.